 - Going back to the ‘e-government’ notion, let’s explain a bit: imagine if you would have an app on your phone, where, with your own password and username, you can see what taxes you owe, what your medical care is, who you can vote (and actually vote!), and so on.
 Basically, you have a normal government where queues and waiting and one thousand little papers are gone!
 If that doesn’t sound like a dream come true to you, it means you are very young, still.
 But for us, who have to deal with stuff like this, it’s a miracle!

 - You can also start your own business with just a click on this e-government app.
-That’s why Estonia leads in number of start-ups/capita, and it’s also home of Tallinn, that has the adorable nickname “The Silicon Valley of Europe”.
+That’s why Estonia leads in number of start-ups/capital, and it’s also home of Tallinn, that has the adorable nickname “The Silicon Valley of Europe”.

 - It has one of the highest adult literacy rates in the world – 99.8 percent.

 - The whole country is connected to the internet.
-Like, we’re not joking: you can literally go into the woods and have wi-fi.
+Like, we’re not joking: you can literally go into the woods and have WiFi.
 It’s like you can imagine 1 million routers all over the country, so that’s just amazing, if you’re a computer nerd.

-And, keep in mind, I didn’t even mention of how clean the air is, from all the forests they didn’t cut down, the digital trust everybody enjoys, the results of the Programme for International Student Assessment (PISA), which said that Estonian 15-year-olds are the best in Europe and third in the world, and so on.
+And, keep in mind, I didn’t even mention of how clean the air is, from all the forests they didn’t cut down, the digital trust everybody enjoys, the results of the Programme for International Student Assessment (PISA), which said that Estonian 15-year olds are the best in Europe and third in the world, and so on.

 Honestly, we can’t get enough of Estonia, and you shouldn’t, either!

-So, pack your bags and your laptop, forget needing a special router, and simply go in this fairytale land with great wifi connection.
+So, pack your bags and your laptop, forget needing a special router, and simply go in this fairytale land with great WiFi connection.